International Science Council

 The International Science Council (ISC) is an international non-governmental organization that unites scientific bodies at various levels across the social and natural sciences.
-The ISC was formed with its inaugural general assembly on 4 July 2018 by the merger of the former International Council for Science and the International Social Science Council (ISSC), making it one of the largest organisations of this type.
+The ISC was formed with its inaugural general assembly on 4 July 2018 by the merger of the former International Council for Science (ICSU) and the International Social Science Council (ISSC), making it one of the largest organisations of this type.

-Daya Reddy, mathematician, served as the ISC's inaugural President from 2018-2021.
+Daya Reddy, mathematician, served (2018–2021) as the ISC's inaugural President.
 Sir Peter Gluckman, pediatrician, biomedical scientist, and science-policy expert, was elected President in October 2021.
 Other ISC's inaugural Officers elected for the term of 2018–2021 were Elisa Reis (Vice President), Jinghai Li (Vice President), Renée van Kessel (Treasurer), and Alik Ismail-Zadeh (Secretary).
 Until February 2022, Heide Hackmann served as the Council's CEO.
+In 2023, Salvatore Aricò was elected Chief Executive Officer.

 Activities

 The Council convenes and mobilizes the international scientific community on issues of major scientific and public importance.
 Activities focus on three areas of work: